Executor is responsible for notifying the FDIC

 Keep copies of all documents submitted to the FDIC.
 Original documents submitted for verification are typically returned after processing.

-FDIC Information Center
+FDIC Information and Support Center

 Deposit Insurance Questions